Junior Scholars Research Grants

 Ha's research project will "challenge the traditional, supersessionist readings of Luke-Acts" and demonstrate that Luke actually holds a "profound appreciation for Judaism."
 He hopes that such an understanding "can contribute to continued Jewish-Christian dialogue and aid Christians to better understand the origins of their faith."

 Rev. Jeong Mun Heo, Boston College Th.M.
 Student

 Rev. Heo will develop a research paper examining the similarities among the images and activities of personified Wisdom in early Jewish sources and Jesus in the Gospels.
 He intends his scholarship to highlight convergent positions of the Jewish and Christian faiths and further understanding and respect between the two faiths.

 Grainne McEvoy, Ph.D.
 (2014, Boston College, History)

-Dr. McEvoy will expand on her doctoral research which focused primarily on American Catholic social thought and immigration policy in the period referred to as the Restriction Era, 1917-1965.
-She will examine more deeply the position taken by Protestant and Jewish organizations on immigration policy and reform.
-Her scholarship will interrogate the interfaith nature of the religious critique of U.S. immigration policy in the 20th century.
+Dr. McEvoy expanded on her doctoral research which focused primarily on American Catholic social thought and immigration policy in the period referred to as the Restriction Era, 1917-1965.
+She examines more deeply the position taken by Protestant and Jewish organizations on immigration policy and reform.
+Her scholarship interrogates the interfaith nature of the religious critique of U.S. immigration policy in the 20th century.

 Peter Cajka, Boston College Ph.D.
 History Student

 Cajka wrote a research paper focused on the role Christian-Jewish relations played in the post-World War II reconstruction of conscience.
 His research explains "why the idea of conscience as a dignified force that obeyed external legal codes lost out to an interpretation of the conscience in the late 1960s as an internal guide individuals followed only after prolonged discernment."
 His research shows that Christian and Jewish thinkers of the time were "recasting religion and morality in America."